-Rinse all vegetables under cold running water and prepare them to be roasted.
-For example, scrub the potatoes and peel the onions.
+Rinse all vegetables under cold running water when preparing vegetables in advance for roasting.
+Scrub the potatoes and peel the onions.

 Cut the cleaned vegetables into 1-inch cubes and spread the pieces in a casserole dish layered with parchment paper.

 Drizzle the vegetables generously with extra-virgin olive oil and season them to taste with salt and pepper.
-Around 3 tbsp. olive oil should be sufficient for 4 lbs. of cut vegetables, although more can be used to your taste.
+Around 3 tbsp. olive oil should be enough for 4 lbs. of cut vegetables.

-Place the dish in the oven and bake the vegetables for approximately 45 minutes or until golden brown.
+Place the dish in the oven and bake the vegetables for about 45 minutes or until golden brown.
 Check on and toss the vegetables every 15 minutes with a spatula.

 Reheat the vegetables at 425 degrees Fahrenheit for 15 to 20 minutes.
+Consider keeping roasted vegetables warm in a slow cooker until you are ready to serve them.
 Serve hot or warm.